 There is ample reason to agree with this perspective, as much of the data on non-gambling video games has established the same pattern of desktop usage among gamers.
 However, as devices such as tablets and smartphones become more sophisticated and powerful, the market share of desktop computer usage will continue to decline.

-Peer-to-peer (P2P) gambling refers to bets made between individuals without a bookmaker.
-Fueled by cryptocurrencies, peer-to-peer gambling is anticipated to rise in 2024.
+Peer-to-peer (P2P) gambling refers to bets made between individuals without a bookmaker, often through a betting exchange.
+Fueled by cryptocurrencies, peer-to-peer gambling is anticipated to rise by the end of 2024.
 Though legislation may seek to block this kind of activity, it’s inevitable that it will occur — it’s just a question of how much it will grow.
 There is very sparse data on independent iGaming, but no small degree of evidence of the rise of cryptocurrencies.
 We will discuss this in more detail later in this report.